A few words

 History

-Children are more than pawns, cash cows, (emotional) punching bags, therapists, afterthoughts, and property.
+Children are more than pawns, cash cows, (emotional) punching bags, therapists, afterthoughts, or property.

-Children are more than pawns, cash cows, (emotional) punching bags, therapists, afterthoughts, and property.
+Children are more than pawns, cash cows, (emotional) punching bags, therapists, afterthoughts, or property.

-We at Sage Lantern know this story is too real and too common.
-While not every case ends in such tragedy, as our system stands today we are failing our children, our families, and our society.
+We at Sage Lantern believe the family court system needs change.
+As our system stands today we are failing our children, our families, and our society.
 Our current child custody system disrupts family relationships, creates undue financial burdens, incentivizes hostility, and enables abusers to cheat the system, and abuse to go unchecked.

 And is it any wonder in a system that fundamentally treats children as something to be fought over, rather than one that encourages, even insists, that family should come together to work on a future that is beneficial for all?
 Blended families are still families.
 We want to support families, not lawyers and courts.